osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
 title:  Interact with map
-intro: "The map is the basis for the entire navigation system work.
-Knowledge of the main interface can greatly facilitate the interaction with the map.
-Zoom, main map buttons, and different gestures will help you better navigate the map."
+intro: "Map interaction is certain actions that help users to better navigate the map.
+Gestures as zoom in and zoom out, map buttons, help you to faster move on the main interface."
 versions: '*'
 ---